-It is a common misconception that anything that can be viewed on social media is public and can be collected.
+Material containing personal information that can be viewed on social media is not classified as public, and is still subject to restrictions on collection.
 Once you view any personal information on social media you are deemed to have collected it.
 When acting for your landlord client, you are not permitted to collect personal information from social media on prospective tenants unless they provide their consent to do so.
 You can collect information from publicly available sources, as defined in PIPA such as:

 - Business directories;

 Even if you obtain consent from a prospective tenant to collect personal information from their social media account, it is still problematic as you may collect more information about the prospective tenant than what a reasonable person would consider appropriate in the circumstances.Learn more about how to address private and confidential information